We are a local pickup only nursery. Please select location at checkout.

 Habitat: deciduous woodland understory, bottomlands with good drainage

 More: The 'Running' in the name means spreading.
 This is a stoloniferous form of Tiarella (versus a clumping form) and was developed to be a beautiful woodland ground cover, but is also lovely in a textured planting with the likes of Carex albicans, Carex plantaginea, Phlox stolonoifera, Adiantum pedatum, Epimediums, and so on.
 It will take awhile to get going.
 The flowers are visited by pollinators for early season forage.
+Good for the lower part of a rock garden where there is a bit more moisture.

-Nursery origin: Landscape plugs from North Creek
+Sources: Landscape plugs from North Creek

 Image credit: Van Berkum Nursery